Categories

 The truth is it isn’t.

 A home warranty and a homeowner’s insurance policy serve two entirely different purposes despite the apparent similarity between the two.
-Homeowners — or those who are about to buy real estate for the first time — need to understand the differences between the two so they can determine whether they require one, the other, or both.
+Homeowners — and especially those who are about to buy real estate for the first time — need to understand the differences between the two so they can determine whether they require one, the other, or both.

 Home Warranty: The Basics